 - Warm & nurturing faculty certified in Early Childhood Education and dedicated to meaningful childhood practice

-- Assorted enrichment specialists, including music, movement, creative dramatics, sports and nature
+- Assorted enrichment specialists, including music, movement and nature

-- School selected by UJA Federation/Board of Jewish Education/Westchester Jewish Community Services to participate in PROJECT SEED, an ongoing innovated program to enhance knowledge in guiding early emotional development in young children
+- School selected by UJA Federation/Jewish Education Project/Westchester Jewish Community Services to participate in PROJECT SEED, an ongoing innovated program to enhance knowledge in guiding early emotional development in young children

 - On site child psychologist consultant

 All programs are staffed by at least two teachers.
 Class size is limited by age category and/or room size.
 In an effort to increase the Hebrew language component of our programs, our classes are given Hebrew names according to the parts of a tree, which is reflected in our logo.